-Shackle's Years of High Theory 1926 - 1939[- 1960] have been the scene of a twin, classical and Keynesian, revolution in economic theory that countered the marginalist, neoclassical-Walrasian, revolution which occurred in 1870 - 1890.
-In these years, Keynes and Sraffa laid the foundations for a monetary theory of production, capable of carrying a solid theoretical structure, now exhibited by Classical-Keynesian Political Economy.
+To put neoclassical-Walrasian economics and classical-Keynesian political economy into perspective, we start from Shackle's Years of High Theory 1926 - 1939[- 1960] which have been the scene of a twin, classical and Keynesian, revolution in economic theory that countered the marginalist, neoclassical-Walrasian, revolution, which occurred in 1870 - 1890.
+In these years, Keynes and Sraffa laid the foundations for a monetary theory of production, capable of carrying a solid theoretical structure, now exhibited by Classical-Keynesian

+Political Economy.
 However, the way from the neoclassical Marshallian supply-and-demand or exchange framework, based upon Walras' general equilibrium model, to a Classical-Keynesian monetary theory of production has been long and tortuous, and many obstacles had to be overcome.

-In the first place we aim at identifying the main obstacles on the way to be covered and to explain the efforts undertaken to remove them.
+This requires identifying the main obstacles on the way to be covered and to explain the efforts undertaken to remove them.
 A first type of problems arises from the deep gap between Keynes and Sraffa.
 How to reconcile Keynes's short-period model set in historical time, where uncertainty and expectations prevail, with Sraffa's timeless and deterministic long-period equilibrium model?
-An attempt to answer this question will contribute to removing some major obstacles on the way to a classical-Keynesian synthesis as are associated to the nature of the long-period equilibrium and to the relationship between determinism and uncertainty.
+An attempt to answer this question will contribute to removing some major obstacles on the way to a classical-Keynesian synthesis as are associated with the nature of the long-period equilibrium and to the relationship between determinism and uncertainty.
 The second type of problems is connected with the relationship between neoclassical-Walrasian economics and classical-Keynesian political economy.
 Which of the two approaches is more plausible and how to discriminate between them?
-Dealing with both types of problems will reveal the fundamental importance of Institutions and Values, the main theme of this conference.

-The second and, principal, aim of the paper, however, is to present extensively the classical-Keynesian system of political economy, which, in fact, represents an elaboration, extension and synthesis of Keynesian, post-Keynesian and neo-Ricardian strands of political economy.
+We have already suggested that the principal aim of the paper is to present extensively the classical-Keynesian system of political economy, which, in fact, represents an elaboration, extension and synthesis of Keynesian, post-Keynesian and neo-Ricardian strands of political economy.
 A large-scale presentation of the classical-Keynesian system of political economy is required because this system is largely unknown at present.

 The paper starts with considering the domination of the neoclassical exchange paradigm since the Marginalist Revolution 1870-1890, brought about by Alfred Marshall's Principles of Economics.
-The inability of neoclassical theory to properly explain the formation of prices through the mechanism of supply and demand and to cope with the deep depression of the 1930s initiated a classical-Keynesian counterrevolution in the course of Shackle's Years of High Theory 1926 - 1939 (Shackle 1967), a counterrevolution which was accomplished in 1960 through Sraffa's Production of Commodities by Means of Commodities (section 2).

-However, as is alluded to in section (3), a wide gap existed between Keynes's General Theory and Sraffa (1960), Keynes emphasising uncertainty about the future associated to the various investment projects, Sraffa putting determinism to the fore with the prices of production being governed by technology and distributional institutions.
+The inability of neoclassical theory to properly explain the formation of the fundamental prices prevailing in modern monetary production economy, the prices of production to wit, through the mechanism of supply and demand and to cope with the deep depression of the 1930s initiated a classical-Keynesian counterrevolution in the course of Shackle's Years of High Theory 1926 - 1939 (Shackle 1967), a counterrevolution which was accomplished in 1960 through Sraffa's Production of Commodities by Means of Commodities (section 2).
+However, as is alluded to in section (3), a wide gap existed between Keynes's General Theory and Sraffa (1960), Keynes emphasising uncertainty about the future associated with the various investment projects, Sraffa putting determinism to the fore with the prices of production being governed by technology and distributional institutions.
 Section four deals with Pasinetti's effort to close the gap between Keynes and Sraffa, which opens the way to the classical-Keynesian synthesis of Keynes and Sraffa, set out in the central section (5).
 In the following section (6) the classical-Keynesian system of political economy is compared with neoclassical-Walrasian economics made operational by Marshall; here we also ask the question as to which of the two theoretical systems is more plausible.
-In section (7) classical-Keynesian economic policies are set out, with some emphasis on the specific situation of Russia.
+In section (7) classical-Keynesian economic policies are set out.
 Some implications of classical-Keynesian political economy for political philosophy and the associated political system are exhibited in section (8).
 The concluding remarks emphasise the necessity for a new economic, financial and political world order.